ibm-cloud-docs/databases-for-elasticsearch/dashboard-backups.md

 To restore a backup to a new service instance,

-1. Click in the corresponding row to expand the options for the backup you want to download.
+1. Click in the corresponding row to expand the options for the backup you want to restore.
 2. Click the **Restore** button.
-A message is displayed that a backup is in progress, and a 'pending' backup is added to the list of available backups.
+A message is displayed that a restore from backup has started.
+Clicking on **Your new instance is available now.** will take you to your _Resources List_.

 You can also use the {{site.data.keyword.cloud_notm}} CLI to restore a backup.